black-ai/machine-learning-challenge/README.md

 ## The task

 1. Implement Tiny YOLO using your framework, approach, and language of choice.
-2. Download our training and test datasets [here](https://s3-ap-southeast-2.amazonaws.com/public.data.black.ai/ml_challenge_dataset.tar.gz) or from the cli:
+2. Download our training dataset [here](https://s3-ap-southeast-2.amazonaws.com/public.data.black.ai/ml_challenge_dataset.tar.gz) or from the cli:

     wget -t 15 https://s3-ap-southeast-2.amazonaws.com/public.data.black.ai/ml_challenge_dataset.tar.gz

 3. Prepare the input data for training.

     Depth images (and labelled coordinate bounds) are rotated 90 degrees clockwise from upright.
 The depth images themselves are saved as 16bit, single-channel PGM images [640x480].
 They contain raw sensor data content from a Kinectv1 sensor.
 Namely, each pixel has value between [0,1084].
 Please check [this page](http://wiki.ros.org/kinect_calibration/technical) in case you are interested in metric values.

     Image labels can be found in the labels.txt file, with bounding box labels structured as follows: